 Athletes and Parents and Coaches have their individual roles.
-Finding the "right" coach for your child is an interesting past-time, that many athletes and parents spend their budding careers perfecting (and often repeatedly fail at).
+Finding the "right" coach for your child is an interesting past-time, that many athletes and parents spend their budding careers perfecting (and often repeatedly fail at, and isolate themselves).
 Keep in mind... the grass is always greener, when looking to find the "best".
 Instead, try to focus on the athlete having a good experience while focusing on solid basics, which allows the athlete to become an Athlete and improve for the long-haul, (includes things like bonding with team and learning the life skills that each sport offers).

 Most divers create friends and bonds for life, both nationally and internationally.
 It is a unique sport, and rewarding in many ways.

 Coaches are Teachers who use Sports or an Activity to build Physical, Emotional, and Maturity pathways on the road to Adulthood.
 Successful athletes (no matter the level) are almost always successful adults, (who tend to look back on sports fondly, after having built good habit and positive outcome routines).

 A Coach is successful when a positive set of conditions have been presented for athletes to learn, train, and perform effectively.
 Each athlete has different abilities, different plateau potentials at various ages, and different ways that they are open to motivation.
 A successful coach will provide appropriate pathways for that Athlete as they mature in their sport or activity.

 Part of a coaches responsibility is to educate parents on their focused, and changing role, and provide specific ways to participate with the sport in a positive and encouraging way (such as helping with meets, helping with trip organization, helping with fundraising, etc).